The Top Vegan Side Effects and Symptoms You Can Expect When Going Vegan

 Instead, focus on why you are probably here, you want to be vegan or start making as many vegan choices as you can.
 Make this your focus and then go out and live your life.
 It is far too precious to spend it worrying or over-obsessing.
 A vegan diet is actually a very simple thing, and it's full of health giving and body loving foods that you can enjoy just as much as your old time favorites, without the need to continue restricting foods or having a fear over certain foods.

 Please know that you can always find a supportive community here.
 Stop by the comments and say hi.
 Tell us your story.
-Join us in The Roadmap, it's the ultimate guide on how to become a vegan, where we help guide you all the way, step by step.
+Join us in The Roadmap, it's the ultimate guide on how to become a vegan or make more plant based choices, where we help guide you all the way, step by step.
 This choice you have made is so positive for you, for the animals, and the world we live in, and we'll be with you every step of the way.

 When in doubt, read books, watch films, consult the experts and get inspired.